-Risk nent of Cu sidual Risk Planned Risk Control Measures Assessm ent of Pre Risk dictive Risk Owner Timescale for Completion / Review Frequency Evidence held of Regular Review Ref.
-Risk Description Existing Risk Control Measures Likelihood Impact Total Likelihood Impact Total - I LXI LxI Failure of corporate governance of in public life.
-Failure of the Council's corporate officials or members to meet stan could result in reputational damage governance or of dards in public life on the ELC website and will be revised on a regular basis.
-Councillors, officials and employees conduct is governed by Codes of Conduct.
-The Standards Commission is responsible for encouraging high standards of behavior by Councillors and will adjudicate where there are allegations that Councillors have breached the Code of Conduct.
-The Council adopted a Code of Conduct for its employees in February 2020 giving all employees greater clarity around the standards of behaviour expected of them.
-The Code incorporated some other existing policies such as the one governing Gifts and Hospitality.
-Breach of the Code may amount to a disciplinary offence.
-The Council's Monitoring Officer and Depute Monitoring Officers provide advice as required.
-Training of Councillors continues to take place as required to ensure understanding of the importance of standards in public life.
-Councillors have been provided with a copy of the Code and the accompanying guidance and are provided with copies of any updates, guidance and advice notes as those are issued A survey of all Councillors was carried out in May 2019 establishing their views as to the training and development provided and to identify future needs.
-Councillors have an ongoing opportunity to participate in a CPD programme, which has been developed in conjunction with the Council's Organisational Development Team.
-This is based on the offering available from the Improvement Service and the IS have offered to input into the final product.
-Councillors have an ongoing opportunity to attend Master classes run by the Improvement Service.
-A 100-day review took place with our Elected Members between August and November 2017.
-This was carried out by way of face-to-face meetings with Elected Members and covered the Elected Member Induction Programme, the Councillors' Code of Governance and Service Manager - Corporate Policy People and Governance with both scores reduced from 6 to 4 due to ClIrs familiarity with the Code and the new Code of Conduct from Employees.
+Risk ment of Cu sidual Risk Planned Risk Control Measures Assessm ent of Pre Risk edictive Risk Owner Timescale for Completion / Review Frequency Evidence held of Regular Review Ref.
+Risk Description Existing Risk Control Measures Likelihood Impact Total Likelihood Impact Total L I LxI L I LxI - Failure of corporate governance or to in public life.
+Failure of the Council's corporate gove officials or members to meet standard could result in reputational damage. ernance or of Is in public life on the ELC website and will be revibasis.
+Councillors, officials and employees governed by Codes of Conduct.
+The Commission is responsible for encostandards of behavior by Councillor adjudicate where there are allegatic Councillors have breached the Code Council adopted a Code of Conductin February 2020 giving all employed around the standards of behaviour of The Code incorporated some other such as the one governing Gifts and Breach of the Code may amount to offence.
+The Council's Monitoring Officer and Monitoring Officers provide advice at Training of Councillors continues to required to ensure understanding of standards in public life.
+Councillors provided with a copy of the Code and accompanying guidance and are proficially and accompanying guidance and advict are issued.
+A survey of all Councillors was carried 2019 establishing their views as to development provided and to identify and CPD programme, which has be conjunction with the Council's Organ Development Team.
+This is based available from the Improvement Sethave offered to input into the final proposition of the Improvement Sethave offered to input into the final proposition and CPD programme, the Councillors have an ongoing opport Master classes run by the Improvement A 100-day review took place with our Members between August and Nov was carried out by way of face-to-fate Elected Members and covered the Induction Programme, the Councillor Conduct, PA support, office accommand to Council officers, committee pape further training and development. s conduct is a standards ouraging high is and will ons that the of Conduct.
+The it for its employees sees greater clarity expected of them. existing policies of Hospitality.
+It a disciplinary of the importance of its different importance of its dif Governance and Service Manager - Corporate Policy - People and Governance with both scores reduced from 6 to 4 due to Cllrs familiarity with the Code and the new Code of Conduct from Employees.
 Risk further reviewed and updated July 2017 with both current and predictive risk scores increased to 6 due to the number of newly elected Councillors.
-Conduct, PA support, office accommodation, Access to Council officers, committee papers, surgeries, and further training and development.
-Original date produced (Version 1) 13 April 2011 l I Risk Score Overal I Rating File Nam e East Lothian Cour ncil Corporate Risk Register 20 High Author(s) Scott Kennedy, R 10- -19 H igh Revision Author(s) Scott Kennedy, R - dium Version Date Author(s) es on Rev 1 -4 L OW 1 13/04//2011 S Kennedy inal Versi 2 05/12/2011 S Kennedy ble to BoD for review 3 23/08/2012 S Kennedy t version u • 4 15/11/2012 S Kennedy = - meeting and Strategy update 5 07/12/2012 S Kennedy reco mm ara lat tions services following BoD
+Original of File Nam 13 April 2011 ncil Corporate Risk Register l Rating Original A Scott Kennedy, Ri · · · · · · · · · · · · · · · · · · · High Scott Kennedy, R igh dium Version • • Date Author(s) Not es on Rev risions ow 1 13/04//2011 S Kennedy inal Version T L O W 2 - able to BoD for review 2 05/12/2011 S Kennedy able to BoD for review 3 23/08/2012 S Kennedy Dra ft version ι updated